Understanding the logic behind aalto.fi search

 Logged-in versus logged-out

 Some pages at aalto.fi are visible for the Aalto Community only.
 It is for that reason that some searches are unsuccessful if logged-out from the system.
 Even if some content is on top of search results for logged-in users, logged-out users will not be able to see it.
 This typically applies to searches about services for personnel and profiles displayed for Aalto Community only.
-In those cases, no pages show in the search results and therefore it prevents internal users from finding the desired content.
+In those cases, no pages show in the search results and therefore it prevents logged-out internal users from finding the desired content.
 Automatic login works on campus if you are connected to the Aalto network, but only away from it upon VPN use.

 Some words such as prepositions or conjunctions are ignored by the search engine.
 Meaning that even if users type those words, the system will not take them into account.
 There is one single custom stop word in all languages: Aalto.
 Some stop words in English include: and, be, but, for, not, is, the etc.